 On April 19, 2016, pursuant to the Company's 2015 Equity Incentive Plan, the Compensation Committee of the Board of Directors of the Company (the "Compensation Committee") granted an aggregate of 500,000 restricted shares of the Company's common stock, par value \$0.001 (the "Restricted Shares"), to certain employees, officers and directors of the Company, of which 220,000 restricted shares were granted to the Company's executive officers and directors.
 There are three types of vesting schedules.
 First, if the number of restricted shares granted is below 3,000, the shares will vest annually in 2 equal installments over a two year period with the first vesting on June 30, 2017.
 Second, if the number of restricted shares granted is larger than or equal to 3,000 and is below 10,000, the shares will vest annually in 3 equal installments over a three year period with the first vesting on June 30, 2017.
-Third, if the number of restricted shares will vest annually in 6 equal installments over a three year period with the first vesting on December 31, 2016.
+Third, if the number of restricted shares granted is above or equal to 10,000, the shares will vest semi-annually in 6 equal installments over a three year period with the first vesting on December 31, 2016.
 The fair value of these restricted shares was \$2.68 per share on April 19, 2016.
 The Company recognizes the share-based compensation expenses over the vesting period (or the requisite service period) on a graded-vesting method.

-The Company recorded non-cash share-based compensation expense of \$152,654 for the three months ended March 31, 2017, in respect of the restricted shares granted on April 19, 2016 of which \$115,712, \$19,845, \$9,464 and \$7,633 were allocated to general and administrative expenses, research and development expenses, sales and marketing expenses and cost of revenues, respectively.
+The Company recorded non-cash share-based compensation expense of \$166,616 for the three and six months ended June 30, 2016, in respect of the restricted shares granted on April 19, 2016, respectively.